-- A. On October 29, 2020, FSIS published a final rule on egg products inspection: Egg Products Inspection Regulations (85 FR 68640).
-85 FR 68640).
-Provisions related to the implementation of the Sanitation SOPs and other sanitation requirements became effective on October 29, 2021, and provisions related to the implementation of HACCP systems become effective on October 31, 2022. - B. Section 608 of the Federal Meat Inspection Act (FMIA), Section 456 of the Poultry Products Inspection Act (PPIA), and Section 1035 of the Egg Products Inspection Act (EPIA) authorize the Secretary to require establishments to be maintained and operated in such a sanitary manner to prevent adulterated products from entering commerce. - C. Based on the authority of the FMIA, PPIA, and EPIA, FSIS applies the official mark of inspection to products that Agency IPP find are not adulterated.
-To produce unadulterated product, establishments are to implement a food safety system that includes assessing what food safety hazards are reasonably likely to occur in the establishment's production process, maintaining conditions to produce a safe product, and maintaining controls necessary to prevent the development of hazards during the operation of the establishment. - D. To achieve these results, the establishment needs to have a validated food safety system.
+- A. Section 608 of the Federal Meat Inspection Act (FMIA), Section 456 of the Poultry Products Inspection Act (PPIA), and Section 1035 of the Egg Products Inspection Act (EPIA) authorize the Secretary to require establishments to be maintained and operated in such a sanitary manner to prevent adulterated products from entering commerce. - B. Based on the authority of the FMIA, PPIA, and EPIA, FSIS applies the official mark of inspection to products that Agency IPP find are not adulterated.
+To produce unadulterated product, establishments are to implement a food safety system that includes assessing what food safety hazards are reasonably likely to occur in the establishment's production process, maintaining conditions to produce a safe product, and maintaining controls necessary to prevent the development of hazards during the operation of the establishment. - C. To achieve these results, the establishment needs to have a validated food safety system.
 The food safety system that the regulations require is HACCP.
 A HACCP system consists of the following components: - 1.
-A flow chart describing the steps in each process and product flow; - 2.
+A flow chart describing the steps in each process and product flow: - 2.
 The hazard analysis with its supporting documentation; and - 3.
-The HACCP plans the establishment implements to control food safety hazards identified as reasonably likely to occur. - E. The regulations also require that the establishment maintain Sanitation SOPs and meet the SPS requirements.
+The HACCP plans the establishment implements to control food safety hazards identified as reasonably likely to occur. - D. The regulations also require that the establishment maintain Sanitation SOPs and meet the SPS requirements.
 Sanitation SOPs are a prerequisite to the HACCP plan, and the establishment may use Sanitation SOPs to support decisions in the hazard analysis that certain hazards are not reasonably likely to occur.
 Establishments may also maintain other prerequisite programs to support decisions in their hazard analysis.